mesfind/ml-physical/_episodes/01-setup.md

 - "Discuss the benefits and disadvantages of each."
 - "Learn to combine Climate data with your own research topic"
 keypoints:
-- "Essential libaries for data online data sources are:"
+- "Essential libaries for data online data sources"
-  - "cds api"
-  - "Pysal"
-  - "xarray"
-  - "cartopy"
-  - "GeoPandas"
 - "Data retrieval from the CDS Toolbox"
 ---